kishore-s-15/Gray2RGBDiffusion/readme.md

-# Image Colorization using Diffusion Models
+# Gray2RGB Diffusion - Image Colorization using Diffusion Models

 This repository implements image colorization using a diffusion-based approach inspired by the paper **"Palette:
 Image-to-Image Diffusion Models"**.
 The model is trained to predict the colorized version of grayscale images.
 Due to